 The RotorHook™ is designed to exchange the main bearing of a Siemens 2.3MW wind turbine generator.
 And since this repair requires the removal of the complete rotor (hub with blades), the RotorHook™ was born.

-If you want to lift a 64-tonne load from a 100-metre high tower, you normally need a very large mobile crane, and quite a significant one.
-How many trucks would you need to delivery this type of crane to site?
+If you want to lift a 64-tonne load from a 100-metre-high tower, you normally need a very large mobile crane, and quite a significant one.
+How many trucks would you need to deliver this type of crane to site?
 Almost 20?
 Perhaps more?
 What difficulties emerge in mobilizing such a large crane if the site is in a remote area?
 Does this become more complex if special permits are required for the delivery of the crane?

 Check out this time-laps off the first rotor lift performed by the RotorHook™ crane